weaviate/Verba/README.md

 # Verba
 ## 🐕 The Golden RAGtriever

-Welcome to Verba: The Golden RAGtriever, an open-source initiative designed to offer a streamlined, user-friendly interface for Retrieval-Augmented Generation (RAG) applications.
-In just a few easy steps, dive into your data and make meaningful interactions!
+Welcome to Verba: The Golden RAGtriever, an open-source application designed to offer an end-to-end, streamlined, and user-friendly interface for Retrieval-Augmented Generation (RAG) out of the box.
+In just a few easy steps, explore your datasets and extract insights with ease, either locally or through LLM providers such as OpenAI, Cohere, and HuggingFace.

 ```pip install goldenverba```